After a Natural Disaster

 Fire Lanes (North Wymount Terrace)

 Residents may use the fire lane for loading and unloading while moving.
-Access to the fire lane is reserved for emergency vehicles and, therefore, arrangements for use of the fire lane at other times must be made by contacting the Community Aide for that area.
+A permit from the Wymount Terrace office is required for fire lane use.
+Access to the fire lane is reserved for emergency vehicles and, therefore, arrangements for use of the fire lane at other times must be made by contacting the Community Aide for that area and setting up a time with them to use the fire lane.
 Fire lanes are not to be used for unloading groceries or parking.

 To prevent fires in Student Family Housing, please observe the following safety guidelines: